 - 11 repaired with transversus abdominus flap

-- 1 of 2 patients with bleeding complications died
+- One of two patients with bleeding complications died

-- 1 patient had thrombotic complications and died
+- One patient had thrombotic complications and died

 - 39-day median mechanical ventilation